-I wasn’t long in my single journey (and I mean the reeaaly single phase of shouldn’t-I-be-married-by-now!?) before I realized that a girl doesn’t need complications in her life.
+I wasn’t long into the single journey (and I mean the really single phase of shouldn’t-I-be-married-by-now?) before I learned a girl doesn’t need extra complications.

 I mean, my life felt complicated already; juggling family, career, ministry, friends, hormones.

-When we like someone, we truly like someone.
-We don’t love from our heads; it’s not a logic thing.
-Extracting our clingy longing hearts from something we like is not easy.
+When we like someone, we truly like them.
+It beats our logic and sense sometimes.
+Extracting our clingy longing hearts from someone we like is not easy.
 Getting over heartbreaks is messy.

 As a single girl, I discovered (rather slowly) that it was good to keep a guard over my sneaky heart.